OpeningDesign/AECO_Contracts_and_Proposals/Out-in-the-Open/Master Proposal/_Master Proposal.md

 	        * Floor Plans
 	        * Elevations
 	        * Building Sections
-       * Start coordinating and eliciting feedback from the various <!--subs/-->engineering disciplines

 <!--

+       * Start coordinating and eliciting feedback from the various subs and/or engineering disciplines

  -----------------------------------------------------------------------------------------------------------------------

        * Provide a schematic/preliminary estimate for cost of construction or help GC with quantity takes-offs